Rugby gaining some ground in scrum for sporting cash

 The potential, if rugby can widen its appeal, is huge.

-Earlier this year pay-TV companies Sky and BT agreed to pay a combined 5.14 billion pounds ($7.89 billion) to show English Premier League football matches over three years.
+Earlier this year pay-TV companies Sky and BT agreed to pay a combined 5.14 billion pounds ($7.89 billion) to show English Premier League soccer matches over three years.

 In comparison BT paid 152 million pounds to show club rugby in 2012.
 The contract has since been renewed but the price has not been disclosed.